 Original Medicare (Hospital & Doctors Coverage)

-Medicare is a federal health insurance program.
-Original Medicare consists of Part A and Part B. Whereas, Parts C and D are optional.
+Original Medicare is a federal health insurance program, consisting of Part A and Part B. Whereas, Parts C and D are optional.
 Although, Part D covers prescriptions and if you don’t enroll when first eligible, you could be penalized.
 Eligibility begins with an individual turning 65, or after 24 months on disability (regardless of age) for a qualifying ailment.

 Four Parts A, B, C & D